general questions

 12. How is the test transported, what is its durability and how is SAVD stored?

-Everyone All elements used in SAVD are freeze-dried and pre-prepared.
-This makes transport very easy.
+Everyone elements used in SAVD are freeze-dried and pre-prepared.
+This makes transportation very easy.

-The durability of the various components of SAVD's test kit: 8-well SAVD strip ?
-6 months from date of manufacture.
-Positive control tube?
-6 months from date of manufacture.
-SAVD buffer – 6 months from production date.
-Control buffer tube ?
-6 months from date of manufacture.
-Normalization buffer tube ?
-6 months from date of manufacture.
-Sterile swab?
-3 years from date of manufacture.
-Sterile brush?
-3 years from date of manufacture.
+Shelf life of the various components of SAVD's test kit: 8-well SAVD strip - 6 months from production date.
+Positive control tube - 6 months from production date.
+SAVD buffer - 6 months from production date.
+Control buffer tube - 6 months from production date.
+Normalization buffer tube - 6 months from production date.
+Sterile swab - 3 years from production date.
+Sterile brush - 3 years from date of manufacture.

 Temperature when storing SAVD components is as follows; for long-term storage up to 6 months, the temperature for storage is +5 to +12 degrees C. For storage up to 3 months, normal room temperature is satisfactory.
-However, please note that the SAVD components should be stored in the dark and not exposed to strong sunlight.
-RNA is an unstable molecule and is sensitive to degradation which can be caused by, among other things, incorrect storage, temperature, direct sunlight or bacterial growth.
-According to the SAVD user manual, analysis of the test is recommended on the same day as sampling.
+However, be aware that the SAVD components must be stored in the dark and not exposed to strong sunlight.
 RNA is an unstable molecule and is sensitive to degradation that can be caused by, among other things. improper storage, temperature, direct sunlight or bacterial growth.
 According to the SAVD user manual, analysis of the test is recommended on the same day as sampling.

 13. Why is high sensitivity and specificity important for a test?